woven-visionai/wts-dataset/README.md

 Will update the 3D Gaze and Location annotations for use (stay tuned).

-Caption annotations for each scenario, notice that multi-view videos share the same caption:
+Notice that the videos from overhead and vehicle in the same scneario index folder will share the same caption.
 ```
 annotations
 ├──caption/